-- Bladder Cancer our research program for bladder cancer may focus on the pathway of apoptosis in these cells.
-Further research with these cells may reveal insight into how other cancers block endogenous apoptosis from occurring. - Multiple Myeloma the next set of multiple myeloma experiments will involve a mouse model system and may include optimizing the deliver of Factor 5A. - Sepsis we will measure key pro-inflammatory cytokines during the progression of the disease with and without siRNA treatment. - Inflammatory Bowel Disease routes of administration of the siRNA to Factor 5A will be explored to optimize its protection against proinflammatory cytokines. - Lung Inflammation optimization of the delivery and dose of the siRNA to Factor 5A to the lungs is the direction of our planned future experiments.
-Mouse model systems may be used to illustrate the siRNA to Factor 5A's ability to reduce morbidity and mortality in lung inflammation, caused by the up-regulation of pro-inflammatory cytokines induced by pathogens and other stresses to the lungs. - Other we will continue to look at other disease states in order to determine the role of Factor 5A.
+- · Inflammatory Bowel Disease.
+Routes of administration of the siRNA to Factor 5A will be explored to optimize cell protection against pro-inflammatory cytokines. - · Lung Inflammation.
+Optimization of the delivery and dose of the siRNA to Factor 5A to the lungs is the direction of our planned future experiments.
+Mouse model systems may be used to illustrate the siRNA to Factor 5A's ability to reduce morbidity and mortality in lung inflammation, caused by the up-regulation of pro-inflammatory cytokines induced by pathogens and other stresses to the lungs. - · Other.
+We will continue to look at other disease states in order to determine the role of Factor 5A.